-- 12.1.
-Access to the system and recorded images should be controlled to prevent tampering or unauthorised viewing. - 12.2.
-A record should be kept of who has accessed the system and when.
-Further information on this can be found in the BSI document Code of Practice for Legal Admissibility of Information Stored electronically the Data Protection Act 1998 and from local BTP Crime Reduction Officers. - 12.3.
-Processes and procedures should be in place to cover day-to-day operation of the CCTV system.
-Further information may be found in the BSI document CCTV Management and Operation: Code of practice, ICO's CCTV Codes of Practice and HOSDB's Storage, November 2007 November 2007 - 12.4.
-The above mentioned CCTV Code of Practice makes certain suggestions as to the size of signs and where they should be sited. - 12.5.
-By following the Code of Practice, a suitable maintenance regime can be established to ensure the maximum lifetime of equipment, effective image recording and continued system control.
+- 11.2 Access to the system and recorded images should be controlled to prevent tampering or unauthorised viewing. - 11.3 A record should be kept of who has accessed the system and when.
+Further information on this can be found in the BSI document Code of Practice for Legal Admissibility of Information Stored electronically the Data Protection Act 1998 and from local BTP Crime Reduction Officers. - 11.4 Processes and procedures should be in place to cover day-to-day operation of the CCTV system.
+Further information may be found in the BSI document CCTV Management and Operation: Code of practice, ICO's CCTV Codes of Practice and HOSDB's Storage, Replay and Disposal of Digital Evidential Images 53/07 V1.00 November 2007 - 11.5 The above mentioned CCTV Code of Practice makes certain suggestions as to the size of signs and where they should be sited. - 11.6 A suitable maintenance regime must be established if the Operator is going to ensure the maximum lifetime of equipment, effective image recording and continued system control.